Skip to content

 Armstrong George Cohen Will Ophthalmology Listed by qilin Ransomware Group

-On May 2, 2026, the qilin ransomware group added Armstrong George Cohen Will Ophthalmology to its leak site, confirming that internal files had been exfiltrated from the medical practice during a ransomware attack.
+On May 2, 2026, the qilin ransomware group added Armstrong George Cohen Will Ophthalmology to its leak site, claiming that internal files had been exfiltrated from the medical practice during a ransomware attack.

 Public reporting on the qilin leak site indicates the ophthalmology practice’s internal documents were stolen and are now listed for potential publication.
 The exact number of patients or employees affected remains unknown, as neither the group nor the practice has released a detailed victim count or sample of the data.
 Available reporting describes the incident as a classic ransomware operation involving both encryption of systems and exfiltration of files.
 No specific data types such as patient names, addresses, Social Security numbers, or medical records have been publicly detailed beyond the broad description of “internal files.”
 The listing appeared on the group’s onion site with a unique identifier, following the pattern qilin uses before it begins releasing or auctioning stolen data.